Bit Tray Basics Quick Start Guide

 The wireless bit tray system enables all of the benefits of a traditional bit tray, without the cords that limit its mobility.
 A digital input and output module (DIO) is connected to the controller's 24V accessory terminals, maintaining wireless communication to the bit tray.

-The bit tray uses a rechargeable 3.1Ahr li Ion battery, with a USB-C charge port, operating for multiple shifts on a single charge.
+The bit tray uses a rechargeable 3.1Ahr li-ion battery, with a USB-C charge port, operating for multiple shifts on a single charge.
 LEDs are used to indicate not only the commanded bit (socket select mode), but also the status of each bit presence sensor, eliminating any issues if debris blocks the bit from fully seating.

 Accessory kits are included to enable an easy installation to standard controllers.

-Lower row of 8 - Blue
+Lower row of 8 - Green

 Bit Presence indicator